 Marriage comes with a price tag.
 While during the post-wedding bliss and rose-colored visions, the price may not be an object, that can change very quickly when two people confront problems and disappointments.

-If a couple were aware of the price before getting married, would the wedding still take place?
+Would a couple still marry if they knew the costs beforehand?
 Perhaps entering a marriage with the cost of divorce in mind is not a bad idea.

 Marriage and Health

 There is a general belief that married people live a longer, healthier life, and most studies have confirmed that claim.
-However, these studies did not include people who were married and subsequently divorced.
+However, these studies excluded individuals who married and later divorced.
 If marriage provides a boost to one’s health, what does divorce do?

 Divorced people do seem to become less healthy, and their health seems to be worse than never-marrieds and singles, perhaps due to added stress.
 But is there more to marriage and health that studies are not necessarily showing?